Thoq-jar/Zephyr-Electron/readme.md

 This command will build the application for Windows and create an installer in the `dist` directory.

+**Building for macOS:**

+**Unfortunately, building directly for macOS requires a macOS machine due to the limitations of Electron Builder.
+Consider alternative solutions like cloud build services that support macOS builds if cross-platform development is crucial.**

-**Building for macOS or Linux:**
+**Building for Linux:**

-Unfortunately, building directly for macOS or Linux requires access to those specific operating systems.
-You can use the Docker method above to build for these platforms on Windows, or you can build them natively on their respective machines.
+**While building directly for Linux is possible, it requires additional tools and dependencies that are not pre-installed on most systems.
+Refer to the Electron Builder documentation for specific instructions on building for Linux: [https://github.com/electron/electron](https://github.com/electron/electron)**

 **Running the Application:**

-After building the application, you can run it using the following command:
+After building the application for your specific platform, you can run it using the following command:

 ```bash
 npm start